-Provisional admission to graduate study in nursing requires the Graduate Record Exam and meeting one of the two GPA academic standards listed above and obtaining departmental endorsement.
+Provisional admission to graduate study in nursing requires meeting one of the two GPA academic standards listed above and obtaining departmental endorsement.
 Students granted provisional admission must maintain a 3.0 GPA during their first nine hours of graduate study.